The severed heads in the guillotine basket are of the film directors Joachim Rønning and Espen Sandberg.

 At two hours and nine minutes long, this has been the shortest running time of all the "Pirates of the Caribbean" films.

-After failing to return for Pirates of the Caribbean: On Stranger Tides (2011), Disney reached back out to Martin Klebba (Marty), Lee Arenberg (Pintel) and Mackenzie Crook (Raghetti) to return for Pirates of the Caribbean: Dead Men Tell No Tales (2017).
-Only Klebba was able to make it work within his schedule.
+After failing to return for Pirates of the Caribbean On Stranger Tides, Disney reached back out to Martin Klebba (Marty), Lee Arenberg (Pintel), Makenzie Crook (Raghetti), David Bailie (Cotton), Angus Barnett (Mullroy) and Giles New (Murtogg) to return for Pirates of the Caribbean Dead's Men Tell No Tales.
+Only Martin Klebba, Angus Barnett and Giles New were able to make it work within his schedule.

 Christoph Waltz was originally cast in the role of Captain Brand, but dropped out due to other work commitments.
 Javier Bardem was then given the role, but the name was changed from Brand to Salazar to sound more Mediterranean to accompany Bardem's Spanish descent.
 Bardem and Waltz both previously played villains in Daniel Craig James Bond films.
 Bardem in Skyfall (2012), and Waltz in Spectre (2015).